pengbits/fullstack-ts/README.md

 a project-starter for react x express apps written in typescript

 ```
-npm run dev # starts vite and express server in parralel with concurrently
+npm run dev # starts vite and express server in parallel with concurrently
 ```